HuynhTanPhatT/Hotel-Booking/README.md

 - cancellation
 ```

-- **Revenue Loss**: The loss of potential revenue from customer's cancellation
+- **Revenue Loss**: The loss of potential booking revenue from customer cancellations

 ```dax
 Revenue Loss =